 - contact you to inform you of any relevant actions you may need to take

 - administer your plan and pay claims.

-We have an automated system in place for Online Day to Day claiming which allows you to submit your claims online and get paid directly into your bank account.
+We have an automated system in place for Online Day to Day claiming which allows you to submit your claims online, payment will be made into the bank account nominated by the Policyholder.
 You can however, request that a person make the decision on your claim.

 We may in certain circumstances share your personal information with other health insurers for the purposes of confirming the level of cover available to you.